As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Easy no-drill installation
+• Easy hook-in installation with included brackets

 Cons